 So you have probably already bought your One For All TV wall mount, congratulations!

-If you haven’t bought a tv bracket yet, no worries.
+If you haven’t bought a tv wall mount yet, no worries.
 We have got you covered with our product selector.
 Use the product selector below to choose the right TV wall mount for your television.

 First things first...

-Please check if your TV has VESA mounting holes on the back and if the bracket supports the right VESA size.
+Please check if your TV has VESA mounting holes on the back and if the wall mount supports the right VESA size.

 Also double check that there are no connectors or cords covered by the wall mount.
 Although the VESA standard specifies the location of cables and connectors, not all televisions take these guidelines into account.
-It may be necessary to use spacers to create some additional space between the TV and the bracket for your cables.
-All One For All TV wall mounts come with free spacers.
+It may be necessary to use spacers to create some additional space between the TV and the wall mount for your cables.
+All One For All TV wall mount come with free spacers.

 What tools do I need?

 With most One For All TV wall mounts there is a spirit level included to allow you to mount your TV correctly.
 Besides this, you will need a screwdriver and a drill.
 A pencil to mark the drilling locations is also very handy.
 Did you know that all One For All TV wall mounts come with a drilling guide?
 Just stick it to the wall at the desired height and the guide clearly shows where each hole should be drilled.
 Handy!